What are WAN services? (Wide Area Network services)

 WANs present unique challenges that impact application performance over large distances:

-• Latency: This term means the total time it takes for data to travel from one point to another across a network, not just the delay before the transfer begins.
+- Latency: This term means the total time it takes for data to travel from one point to another across a network, not just the delay before the transfer begins.
 It’s influenced by the physical distance between locations, the quality of communication links, and the number of network hops data must make.
 High latency degrades the performance of real-time applications like VoIP or video conferencing.
 Network engineers must consider solutions like SD-WAN to optimize routing and reduce latency.

-• Bandwidth management: Managing bandwidth is another critical aspect, as inadequate bandwidth can lead to congestion, where multiple data streams compete for limited resources, resulting in slowdowns and packet loss.
+- Bandwidth management: Managing bandwidth is another critical aspect, as inadequate bandwidth can lead to congestion, where multiple data streams compete for limited resources, resulting in slowdowns and packet loss.
 Implementing Quality of Service (QoS) policies allows for prioritizing critical traffic and allocating bandwidth more effectively.
 Regular monitoring and bandwidth assessments help in identifying potential bottlenecks before they impact performance.

-• Scalability: As businesses grow, so do their bandwidth needs.
+- Scalability: As businesses grow, so do their bandwidth needs.
 WAN solutions must be designed to scale with the organization, allowing for additional capacity to be integrated with minimal disruption.

 How to choose the right WAN service for your business

-Compare WAN technologies
+Compare different WAN technologies

-Plan for future growth
+Plan for growth with an eye on flexibility

 WAN security best practices